ThemisSiak/countries-data/README.md

-Visualization of data about Countries.
+#### **Visualization of data about Countries.**

 ## Demo Video
-Demo video is in 4 parts on Youtube: https://www.youtube.com/watch?v=di--13gMfuU&list=PLADjsxMYD7_2xvngXH9vxImTL8wkVkZpE&ab_channel=ThemisS
+Demo video, in Greek, is in 4 parts on Youtube: https://www.youtube.com/watch?v=di--13gMfuU&list=PLADjsxMYD7_2xvngXH9vxImTL8wkVkZpE&ab_channel=ThemisS

 Unfortunately, i couldn't capture in one video the whole Application, because i couldn't change apps.
 Because of that in the end the results aren't shown.
-There are some examples of the results in the FinalReport.pdf
+There are some examples of the results in the FinalReport.pdf, a report written in Greek.

 ## Features
 - Interactive menu for selecting countries, indicators, and time ranges